Ruth Jebet

-Ruth Jebet (born 17 November 1996) is a Kenyan-born long-distance runner and steeplechase specialist who competes internationally for Bahrain.
-She was the world record holder and was the 2016 Olympic gold medalist in the 3000 metres steeplechase, both achieved before turning 20.
-In 2018 she was suspended for testing positive for EPO.
+Ruth Jebet (born 17 November 1996) is a Kenyan-born long-distance runner who competes internationally for Bahrain.
+Competing in the 3000m steeplechase, she was the 2016 Olympic champion and held the world record in the event from 2016 to 2018.
+In December 2017 she tested positive for EPO, receiving a four-year doping ban from 2018 to 2022.

 Career

 Jebet took the opportunity to run for Bahrain at the age of sixteen, transferring her eligibility in February 2013.
 In April she won the 3000 metres and the 5000 metres at the Kenyan high school championships.

 The teenager excelled in her debut outing for Bahrain, coming second in the 3000 metres steeplechase to Moroccan Olympian Salima El Ouali Alami at the 2013 Arab Athletics Championships.
 Her time of 9:52.47 minutes was a Bahraini national record for the event.
 She improved upon her own mark that July at the 2013 Asian Athletics Championships, where she seized the lead from the start and never relinquished her position.
 She defeated pre-race favourite and Asian Games champion Sudha Singh by more than fifteen seconds and her time of 9:40.84 minutes was a new championship record.
 This time ranked her as the top Asia steeplechase runner that year.

 In 2014, still only 17, she won the World Junior Championship ahead of two other Kenyan girls.
 That same month at the Weltklasse Zurich with older competition, she set the Asian continental record at 9:20.55, missing the World junior record by only 0.13 of a second (ranking her #31 of all time).

 In the 2016 Summer Olympics, she became the first Bahraini athlete to win an Olympic gold medal by winning the 3000m steeplechase with a time of 8:59.75 making her the second fastest within the event of all time.
 She finished ahead of Kenya's Hyvin Jepkemoi, who ran 9:07.12 to take silver, and American Emma Coburn, who ran 9:07.63 to capture the bronze.